Saratoga DWI Defense Lawyer

 New York State takes prosecuting DWI and DWAI related offenses very seriously.
 DWI lawyer Katherine DeMartino has handled hundreds of alcohol and drug related driving cases.
 Katherine will exercise her years of experience to analyze the facts of your case, determine the appropriate legal strategy, and defend your rights.

 Charged with a DWI in Saratoga County, Warren County, Washington County, or the greater Capital Region area?
-Contact Katherine now for a free case evaluation.
+Contact Katherine now for a case evaluation.

 Speak to a DWI Attorney Today